 The Office of the Dean of Students (ODOS) provides a variety of programs and services designed to support students in achieving both academic and personal success.
-The ODOS staff is committed to fostering human dignity through acts of civility and respect; providing student-centered services and developing ethical leaders who work to create an inclusive community.
-The ODOS staff seeks to create student learning opportunities beyond the classroom that inspire intellectual, personal, and civic growth for all our students.
-The office staff serves as both an advocate and liaison for all students; and is here to assist faculty, staff and parents in any way possible.
-Their primary purpose is to help students and the university community in the following areas:
+The ODOS is committed to fostering human dignity through acts of civility and respect; providing student-centered services and developing ethical leaders who work to create an inclusive community.
+The ODOS seeks to create student learning opportunities beyond the classroom that inspire intellectual, personal and civic growth for all students.
+The office staff serves as both advocates and liaisons for all students and are available to assist faculty, staff and parents in any way possible.
+Their primary purpose is to provide assistance to students and the university community in the following areas:

 - Academic Resources for Student Success

 - Campus Information Desk

 - Community Building

 - Conflict Resolution

 - Emergency Resource

 - Student Advocacy and Referral

 - Student Assistance Center (SAC)

 - Student Conduct

 - Student Judicial Services

 - Student Retention

-Student Assistant Center
+- Student Success Center